Physically Consistent Neural Networks for building thermal modeling: theory and analysis: Background

 \subsubsection{Physics-informed neural networks}

 While early DL applications used classical feedforward NNs, researchers soon realized how transferring prior knowledge to NNs could be beneficial.
 Among the success stories, one can find the CNN and RNN families, specially designed to capture spatial invariance \cite{kayhan2020translation} and temporal dependencies \cite{yu2019review} in the data, respectively.

 In recent years, a new field emerged in the Machine Learning community to tackle the generalization issue of neural networks and create new NN architectures bound to follow given physical laws, such as Hamiltonian NNs \cite{greydanus2019hamiltonian} or Lagrangian NNs \cite{lutter2019deep}, later generalized by Djeumou et al. \cite{djeumou2021neural}.

-In parallel, researchers started to look at various ways to include physics-based knowledge in DL frameworks, supported by the underspecification plaguing NNs \cite{d2020underspecification}.
-The field was pioneered in 2017 by the physics-guided NNs of Karpatne et al. \cite{karpatne2017physics, karpatne2017theory} and the more general physics-informed Deep Learning (DL) framework proposed by Raissi et al. \cite{raissi2017physics, raissi2017physics2} and the corresponding stochastic extension \cite{yang2018physics}.
+In parallel, \rText{researchers started to look at various ways to include physics-based knowledge in DL frameworks, supported by the underspecification plaguing NNs \cite{d2020underspecification}.
+The field was pioneered in 2017 by}\nText{PiNN architectures flourished, pioneered by }the physics-guided NNs of Karpatne et al. \cite{karpatne2017physics, karpatne2017theory} and the more general physics-informed Deep Learning (DL) framework \nText{originally} proposed by Raissi et al. \cite{raissi2017physics, raissi2017physics2, yang2018physics} \rText{and the corresponding stochastic extension \cite{yang2018physics}}.
 Since then, various methods to include prior knowledge in NNs have been proposed, several of which can be found in \cite{von2019informed}, where the authors tried to classify them.

 Methodologically, the PCNNs proposed in this work are close to the physics-interpretable shallow NNs, where the inputs are also processed by two modules in parallel, one to retain physical exactness when possible and one to capture nonlinearities through a shallow NN \cite{yuanphysics}.
-Also related in spirit to the PCNN architecture, Hu et al. introduced a specific learning pipeline, where the output of the forward NN is fed back through a physics-inspired NN structure to reconstruct the input and hence ensure the forward process retains physical consistency \cite{hu2020physics}.
-Finally, as mentioned, Drgo\v{n}a et al. \cite{drgona2021physics} and Gokhale et al. \cite{gokhale2021physics} are the only ones that already applied PiNNs to thermal building modeling.
+Also related in spirit to the PCNN architecture, Hu et al. introduced a specific learning pipeline, where the output of the forward NN is fed back through a physics-inspired NN structure to reconstruct the input and hence ensure the forward process retains physical consistency \cite{hu2020physics}. \remText{Finally, as mentioned, Drgo\v{n}a et al. \cite{drgona2021physics} and Gokhale et al. \cite{gokhale2021physics} are the only ones that already applied PiNNs to thermal building modeling.}